fatehmtd/gladiapp/README.md

 - Install Visual Studio 2019/2022 with C++ development tools
 - Use vcpkg integration: `.\vcpkg integrate install`
 - Open the project with CMake support in Visual Studio
+- Dependencies will be automatically installed via `vcpkg.json`

 **Using Visual Studio Code:**